Tips For First-Time Real Estate Investors

 Real estate can be a good investment that helps build wealth and secure a financial future.
 According to Investopedia, average 20-year returns in commercial real estate hover around 9.5 percent, while residential and diversified real estate average returns of 10.6 percent.

-Real estate can potentially yield big returns, but these may only materialize after investors spend ample amounts of money refurbishing or even maintaining their investment properties.
-Prospective investors without the capital on hand to finance repairs or routine maintenance may find it difficult to make their properties appealing to potential tenants, which can make it harder to meet mortgage payment.
-Prospective investors who already have sizable debts, be it consumer debt or existing mortgage payments, may want to pay down those debts before investing in real estate.
+CURRENT FINANCES: Real estate can potentially yield big returns, but these may only materialize after investors spend ample amounts of money refurbishing or even maintaining their investment properties.
+Prospective investors without the capital on hand to finance repairs or routine maintenance may find it difficult to make their properties appealing to potential tenants, which can make it harder to meet mortgage payments.
+Prospective investors who already have sizable debts, be it consumer debt before investing in real estate.

-According to Wells Fargo, mortgage insurance does not cover investment property, and loans typically require a minimum down payment of 20 percent of the value of the property.
+DOWN PAYMENTS: According to Wells Fargo, mortgage insurance does not cover investment property, and loans typically require a minimum down payment of 20 percent of the value of the property.
+So prospective investors cannot count on mortgage insurance to finance their investments in real estate.
 Investors should not just make sure they can meet that 20 percent requirement, but also ensure they have enough capital left after making their down payments to address any repairs that need to be made.
 If not, they might have trouble attracting renters willing to pay enough in rent.

-Some lenders may require that prospective investors have sizable financial reserves before they will lend them money to invest in real estate.
-Some ay require that borrowers have several months’ worth of reserves to finance both their personal lives and their investments.
-If a 20 percent down payment would make that impossible then prospective investors may want to wait a little longer to invest and save more money until their financial reserves would prove more acceptable to lenders.
+FINANCIAL RESERVES: Some lenders may require that prospective investors have sizable financial reserves before they will lend them money to invest in real estate.
+Some may require that borrowers have several months’ worth of reserves to finance both their personal lives and their investments.
+If a 20 percent down payment would make that impossible, then prospective investors may want to wait a little longer to invest and save more money until their financial reserves would prove more acceptable to lenders.